 As Charlie Chaplin once said, “I've always considered myself to be a hobo, a gentleman, a poet, a dreamer, always hopeful of romance and adventure.”
-I'm a writer living in upstate New York where I edit Hobo Camp Review, a literary magazine for stories and poems from the road, a place to share a campfire for a night and spin a few tales.
+I'm a writer living in upstate New York where I edit Hobo Camp Review, a place to share stories and poems around a campfire and rest for a while.
 I spend most evenings writing novels, columns, short stories, poetry, and bookstore reviews for my blog, The Bookshop Hunter.

 20727956_10159025078735251_4896355667769230066_n.jpg

-My poetry has been nominated for the Best of the Net and the Pushcart Prize, and I’ve authored more than twenty collections of poetry and fiction.
-I’ve appeared in a rogues’ gallery of literary magazines, including Chiron Review, Nixes Mate Review, Pulp ModernRed Fez, Drunk Monkeys, Plainsongs, Reed Magazine, Pine Hills Review, San Pedro River Review, The Westchester Review, Up the Staircase Quarterly, The Aurorean, Poetry Salzburg Review, Gutter Eloquence Magazine, and many others.
+My work has been nominated for the Best of the Net and the Pushcart Prize, and I’ve authored more than twenty collections of poetry and fiction.
+I’ve appeared in a rogues’ gallery of literary magazines, including Chiron Review, Plainsongs, Rusty Truck Press, Nixes Mate Review, Pulp ModernRed Fez, Drunk Monkeys, Reed Magazine, Pine Hills Review, San Pedro River Review, The Westchester Review, Up the Staircase Quarterly, The Aurorean, Poetry Salzburg Review, Gutter Eloquence Magazine, and many others.
 You can view the entire listing in my Published Credits section.

 CONTACT INFO